Jason Rogers (baseball)

-Jason Douglas Rogers (born March 13, 1988) is an American professional baseball first baseman for the Lincoln Saltdogs of the American Association of Professional Baseball.
-He previously played in Major League Baseball (MLB) for the Milwaukee Brewers and Pittsburgh Pirates.
+Jason Douglas Rogers (born March 13, 1988) is an American former professional baseball first baseman.
+He played in Major League Baseball (MLB) for the Milwaukee Brewers and Pittsburgh Pirates and in Nippon Professional Baseball (NPB) for the Hanshin Tigers.

 Career

 Milwaukee Brewers

 Rogers was drafted by the Milwaukee Brewers in the 32nd round of the 2010 Major League Baseball Draft out of Columbus State University.
 In 2013, he was the Brewers' Minor League Player of the Year after hitting .270/.346/.468 with 22 home runs.
 He was added to the 40-man roster on November 20, 2013.
 Primarily a first baseman, Rogers added third base as a secondary position prior to the 2014 season.

 Rogers made his major league debut on September 2, 2014.
 On May 9, 2015, Rogers hit his first career home run, a three-run shot off of Chicago Cubs relief pitcher Phil Coke.
 He hit his second homer off of Francisco Liriano on June 9.
 In 86 games for Milwaukee in 2015, Rogers slashed .296/.367/.441 with 4 home runs and 16 RBI.